MaxCarlson/MachineLearningTalks/README.md

 # Introduction to Machine Learning with Neural Networks

-This repository contains a Jupyter Notebook titled **Introduction to Machine Learning** that provides an overview of fundamental machine learning concepts, particularly neural networks.
+This repository contains a Jupyter Notebook **IntroToML.ipynb**, **Introduction to Machine Learning**, that provides an overview of fundamental machine learning concepts, particularly neural networks.
 The notebook includes explanations, code examples, and visualizations, ideal for beginners exploring machine learning and deep learning.

 ## Overview